863.838.2779 steve@stevetemplin.com

 Key Concept #1

 Get out of your head.
 Shifting awareness from ‘thinking’ to ‘sensing bodily felt experience’ activates your system’s self-healing capacity.
 This shift in attention style is technically called ‘interoception’.
 The inner act of simply noticing bodily felt experience curiously and without judgment activates neural circuitry that spontaneously helps to balance your brain and autonomic nervous system (ANS).
-This is how we engage the innate, healing wisdom of the mind and body.
+This is how we engage the innate, self-healing wisdom of the mind and body.

 Key Concept #2